chrisfalter/DataScience/NLP/NaiveBayes/README.md

 #### Avoiding Zero Probabilities.
 In Naive Bayes the probability of a class, given a document, is the product of the prior probability of the class times the probability of each word in the document given the class.
 However, for rare words the probability might be zero for almost all of the classes, rendering the class probabilities as zero.
 Given a tweet with two or more rare words, every class could be evaluated as having a zero probability.

-The `_calculateProbabilities()` method in the TweetClassifier class uses Laplace smoothing by adding one to the word occurrence count for each class (city).
+The `_calculateProbabilities()` method in the TweetClassifier class uses Laplace smoothing by adding one to the word occurrence count for each class/city.
 To avoid imbalances between classes with different sample sizes, the size of the total vocabulary in the corpus is added to the denominator which is used to calculate the probability of a word, given a location.

 #### “Dirty” Data
 Inspection of a sample of tweets revealed several problems that interfered with accurate prediction:
 + Non-ASCii characters
 + Punctuation characters
 + HTML Special Entities (e.g., “&amp;gt;”)

 To address these problems, the TweetClassifier.py source file provides multiple functions to remove all such characters from the tweets.

 #### Lower Case vs. Upper Case
 In order to prevent different character case preferences of Twitter users from influencing the analysis, all tweets were lower-cased.

 #### Inclusion/Exclusion of Rare Terms
 Since extremely rare terms might have undue influence on the analysis, the algorithm was tested by varying the minimum threshold for word appearances in the training corpus.
-Specifically, accuracy for a threshold of appearances N = { 1 - 20 } was evaluated, and the maximum accuracy was selected.
+Specifically, accuracy for a threshold of appearances N = { 0 - 20 } was evaluated, and the maximum accuracy was selected.
 The threshold of N = 0 provided maximum accuracy, and the accuracy decreased almost monotonically as the appearance threshold increased.
 This should not be surprising; every small piece of information can increase the accuracy of the analysis.
 #### Stop Words
 Very common words such as *a*, *an*, and *the* can have an outsize influence on the location probability calculation.
 Their appearances among the classes can be assumed to have a random distribution.
 Since random distributions are often at least slightly imbalanced in the real world, the inclusion of stop words can bias the the model's predictions.
 Consequently, I used the NLTK stopwords module to remove stop words.